helfertool/docs/source/user/new-event.rst

     Please use a reasonable image size!
     The image is not scaled down automatically at the moment.
     A width of 400 px should be really enough!

+Logo for Facebook:
+    This image will be shown when a link to the event is posted on Facebook.
+    The image size should be 1052 x 548 px, a higher resolution does not bring a better result here since Facebook scales the image down.

 Maximal overlapping of shifts:
     If two shifts overlap more than this value in minutes it is not possible to